 Japan is full of fascinating things to see and do, many of them completely unique to this complex and beautiful country.
-We love exploring the vibrancy of Tokyo, seeing ancient tradition still in place in Kyoto and discovering breathtaking natural landscapes worthy of paintings and poems.
+We love exploring the vibrancy of Tokyo, seeing ancient tradition still in place in Kyoto, the food of Osaka and discovering breathtaking natural landscapes worthy of paintings and poems.

 One of the best tips we can give you for exploring Japan is to order an airport travel SIM card for easy pickup and activation the moment you land so you will not pay a fortune for international roaming – and can truly travel like a local.
 Restaurants recommendation and reservations on the fly, public transport instructions up to the minute, opening hours, translations and further information – and of course, social media posting, if that’s your thing – all become just that much easier.